Château de Flaugergues

-The Château de Flaugergues is a country house near Montpellier, Occitanie, southern France.
-It is one of many folies erected by wealthy merchants on the outskirts of the city.
-The house preserves antique furniture and a collection of Flemish tapestries.
+Located on the territory of the French city of Montpellier close to the Mediterranean Sea, the château de Flaugergues is a "Folie of Montpellier" built in 1696.
+Listed as a Monument historique, it now belongs to the count and countess of Colbert.
+It is the center of a winery and can be visited all year round.

 History

-The folies in the region were constructed by aristocrats serving the French king.
-In 1696, Etienne de Flaugergues, member of the Cour des Comptes, bought a piece of land and built the mansion which henceforth carried his name.
-It took him 45 years to give the house its current appearance.
-From then on, Flaugergues became an example for the various other folies constructed by wealthy merchants surrounding Montpellier.
+The folies in the region were constructed by members of the local gentry at the end of the 17th century and during the 18th century.
+In 1696, Etienne de Flaugergues, member of the local financial Court, bought a piece of land and built the mansion which henceforth carried his name.
+It took him 45 years to give the castle its current appearance.
+From then on, Flaugergues became an example for the various other folies constructed by noble families surrounding Montpellier.

-In 1811, the Boussairolles family bought the estate, and Charles Joseph de Boussairoles designed the orangerie and the park in English garden style in 1850.
-Inherited by generations of nobles, it still gives an idea of the life of the French nobility in the 17th century.
+In 1811, the Boussairolles family inherited the estate, and the baron Charles Joseph de Boussairoles designed the orangerie and the park in English garden style in 1850.
+Inherited by generations of nobles, it still gives an idea of the life of the French nobility from the 17th to the 21st century.

-The château has been a Monument historique since 1986.
+The castle, the gardens, the wineyard, the archives and the furniture are listed Monument historique since 1986.